-- (b) A municipality may terminate a business improvement district at any time. - (c) This section does not limit the power of a municipality under other law to regulate the use of or specially assess real property. - (d) If real property that is specially assessed as authorized under this section is of mixed use such that part of the real property is exempted from general property taxes under s.
+- (b) A municipality may terminate a business improvement dis- - (c) This section does not limit the power of a municipality under other law to regulate the use of or specially assess real prop- - under other law to regulate the use of or specially assess real property.

+(d) If real property that is specially assessed as authorized under this section is of mixed use such that part of the real property is exempted from general property taxes under s.
 70.11 or is residential, or both, and part of the real property is taxable, the municipality may specially assess as authorized under this section only the percentage of the real property that is not tax-exempt or residential.
 This paragraph applies only to a 1st class city.

-History: 1983 a.
+History: 1983.a.
 184; 1989 a.
 56 s.
 258; 1999 a.
 150 s.
-539; Stats.
+539; Sats.
 1999 s.
-66.1109; 2001 a.
+66.1109; 201 a.
 85; 2017 a.
-59, 70, 189.
+89, 70, 189.

 66.1110 Neighborhood improvement districts.
-(1) In this section:
+(1) In

 - (a) "Board" means a neighborhood improvement district board elected under sub.
-(4) (a). - (b) "Chief executive officer" means a mayor, city manager, village president, or town chairperson. - (c) "Local legislative body" means a common council, village board of trustees, or town board of supervisors. - (d) "Municipality" means a city, village, or town. - (e) "Neighborhood improvement district" means an area within a municipality consisting of nearby but not necessarily contiguous parcels, at least some of which are used for residential purposes and are subject to general real estate taxes, and property that is acquired and owned by the board if the local legislative body approved acquisition of the property under sub.
+(4) (a). - (b) "Chief executive officer" means a mayor, city manager, village president, or town chairperson. - (c) "Local legislative body" means a common council, village board of trustees, or town board of supervisors. - board of trustees, or town board of supervisors.

+(d) "Municipality" means a city, village, or town.

+(e) "Neighborhood improvement district" means an area within a municipality consisting of nearby but not necessarily contiguous parcels, at least some of which are used for residential purposes and are subject to general real estate taxes, and property that is acquired and owned by the board if the local legislative body approved acquisition of the property under sub.
 (4) (d) as part of its approval of the initial operating plan under sub.
+(3) (e).

-(3) (e). - (f) "Operating plan" means a plan adopted or amended under this section for the development, redevelopment, maintenance, operation, and promotion of a neighborhood improvement district. - (g) "Owner" means the owner of real property that is located within the boundaries, or the proposed boundaries, of a neighborhood improvement district. - (h) "Planning commission" means a plan commission under s.
-62.23 or, if none exists, a board of public land commissioners or, if none exists, a planning committee of the local legislative body. - (2) An operating plan shall include at least all of the following elements: - (a) The special assessment method applicable to the neighborhood improvement district. - (b) The kind, number, and location of all proposed expenditures within the neighborhood improvement district. - (c) A description of the methods of financing all estimated expenditures and the time when related costs will be incurred. - (d) A description of how the creation of the neighborhood improvement district promotes the orderly development of the municipality, including its relationship to any municipal master plan. - (e) A statement as to whether the local legislative body authorizes the board to own real property and, if so, a description of the real property to be owned, the purpose of the ownership, and a statement of to whom the real property will be transferred if the neighborhood improvement district is terminated. - (f) A legal opinion that pars. (a) to (e) have been complied with. - (3) A municipality may create a neighborhood improvement district and adopt its operating plan if all of the following conditions are met: - (a) An owner of real property subject to general real estate taxes and located in the proposed neighborhood improvement district designated under par. (b) has petitioned the municipality for creation of a neighborhood improvement district.
+(f) "Operating plan" means a plan adouted or smaded under - (f) "Operating plan" means a plan adopted or amended under this section for the development, redevelopment, maintenance, operation, and promotion of a neighborhood improvement district. - (g) "Owner" means the owner of real property that is located within the boundaries, or the proposed boundaries, of a neighborhood improvement district. - (h) "Planning commission" means a plan commission under s.
+62.23 or, if none exists, a board of public land commissioners or, if none exists, a planning committee of the local legislative body body - (2) An operating plan shall include at least all of the following - (a) The special assessment method applicable to the neighborhood improvement district. - (b) The kind, number, and location of all proposed expenditures within the neighborhood improvement district. (c) A description of the methods of financing all estimated expenditures and the time when related costs will be incurred. - (d) A description of how the creation of the neighborhood improvement district promotes the orderly development of the municipality, including its relationship to any municipal master plan - pian.

+(e) A statement as to whether the local legislative body authorizes the board to own real property and, if so, a description of the real property to be owned, the purpose of the ownership, and a statement of to whom the real property will be transferred if the neighborhood improvement district is terminated. - (f) A legal opinion that pars. (a) to (e) have been complied - (3) A municipality may create a neighborhood improvement district and adopt its operating plan if all of the following conditions are met:

+(a) An owner of real property subject to general real estate taxes and located in the proposed neighborhood improvement dis-